-If you your home has an active sump pump, be warned: your sump pump will not last forever.
+If your home has an active sump pump, be warned: your sump pump will not last forever.
 I promise.
 It probably won’t give you any warning before it fails, either.
 It’ll be a silent event that happens in the middle of the night during a heavy rainstorm.
 You’ll know it failed when you awaken to a flooded basement.
+I recently made an internal training video for my company, and while demonstrating my own sump pump, I discovered it had failed!

 I’ve had many neighbors with sump pump problems and I’ve heard from countless home inspection customers who have had problems in the past.
 Having a flooded basement due to a failed sump pump almost seems like a rite of passage for homeowners, but most would prefer to remain uninitiated.
 If you’re in that crowd, install a backup system.
 This is really important stuff, and it’s one of those things that most people don’t think about until it’s too late.